 Lymphatic and muscular massage- Our lymphatic system is a pathway our bodies use to rid toxins.
 The system works well on its own, but it can be maximized through lymphatic massage.
 Additionally, swollen, knotted, or bound muscle pain can be relieved through deep tissue massage.
 While many people take pain medication for aches caused by toxic overload and muscle pain, many times a healthy massage can heal things faster without introducing chemicals into the body.

 Drinking more water- Joint pain is a common reason people reach for medication and have invasive procedures.
 Dehydration is a chief reason cartilage becomes brittle and less shock absorbent.
 Drinking water has countless health benefits which include a decrease in joint pain, headaches, and other aches.

 Sometimes pain can be a result of inflammation in the body.

 · Find a hobby

-While it may seem like there aren’t enough hours in the day to do what needs to be done, let alone find time to enjoy a hobby, there are ways to incorporate fun, relaxing activities into your weekly schedule.
+While it may seem like there aren’t enough hours in the day to do what needs to be done.
+There are ways to incorporate fun, relaxing activities into your weekly schedule.
 The first step is to carve out some time for yourself .
+Journaling thoughts can give you an outlet in reducing stress.
 The second step is to find something you enjoy doing just to chill out.
 The final step is to decompress and enjoy.

 Stress and its affects can be managed.
 You may find that work is needed to find a solution that works for you.
 Each one of us is unique, so it may be a bit challenging at first to find that perfect fit.
 If you find yourself experiencing one or more of the symptoms above with increasing frequency, it is time to take a step back from the burden you have placed on your shoulder.
 Sometimes, a short vacation, weekend getaway or just a simple trek in the great outdoors can do wonders for your wellbeing.